frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 planned.

 Then he\'s told to go to Egypt and remain there until the death of Herod.
-"Until I tell you, remain there."
+"Until I tell you, remain there" (Matt.
+2:13).

 An awful lot of our life involves "remaining there" in this job, in this place, in this family; with this sickness, or this difficulty, or this